GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 #### Load Balancer

 Given 3 nodes that run clustered Gluu Server, it's recommended to deploy external loadbalancer, for example: NGINX or [DigitalOcean loadbalancer](https://www.digitalocean.com/products/load-balancer/).
-Note, the process of deploying an external loadbalancer is out of scope.
+Note, the process of deploying an external loadbalancer is out of the scope of this document.